VladChat/luggage-scale/blog-src/posts/travel-luggage-scale-20250928-191828/index.md

 Lastly, use the scale for shipping purposes.
 If you're sending larger items ahead of your trip, a luggage scale can help estimate shipping costs.

 To ensure accuracy, always calibrate your scale regularly, ideally before your travels.
-Look for a scale that’s compact and lightweight, making it easy to pack.
+Look for a scale thatâ€™s compact and lightweight, making it easy to pack.
 By incorporating a luggage scale into your travel planning, you can save money and simplify your journey.

 ## Pro Tips